weka/csi-wekafs/docs/usage.md

 ### General Information

-In some cases, e.g. when user wants to populate pre-existing data to Kubernetes pods, it is convenient to use static provisioning of an existing directory as PeristentVolume
+In some cases, e.g. when user wants to populate pre-existing data to Kubernetes pods, it is convenient to use static provisioning of an existing directory as PersistentVolume

 The static provisioning logic, if so, is slightly different from dynamic provisioning:

-1. User creates a generic [storageclass](../examples/static_volume/storageclass-wekafs-dir-static-api.yaml), which doesn't need to specify filesystem
+1. User creates a generic [storageclass](../examples/static_volume/static_directory/storageclass-wekafs-dir-static-api.yaml),
+   which doesn't need to specify filesystem name
-2. User creates a [PersistentVolume](../examples/static_volume/pvc-wekafs-dir-static-api.yaml), which provides a specially crafted volumeHandle (see below)
+2. User creates a [PersistentVolume](../examples/static_volume/static_directory/pv-wekafs-dir-static-api.yaml), which provides a specially crafted volumeHandle (see below)
-3. User creates a [PersistentVolumeClaim](../examples/static_volume/pvc-wekafs-dir-static-api.yaml) that refers to volume name directly
+3. User creates a [PersistentVolumeClaim](../examples/static_volume/static_directory/pvc-wekafs-dir-static-api.yaml) that refers to volume name directly
-4. Kubernetes configures an existing path as a pre-existing PersistentVolume.
+4. Kubernetes automatically binds the PersistentVolumeClaim to the PersistentVolume representation
-5. User can utilize produced PersistentVolumeClaim as in previous example
+5. User can attach the bound PersistentVolumeClaim to pod

 > **NOTE:** in static provisioning, since an existing volume is implied, Kuberenetes does not request creating
 > a new volume from CSI driver; it would be called only later, when the PersistentVolumeClaim has to be published on a